 - D.1.
-One curb cut or vehicle access point shall be permitted per each street frontage. - D.2.
+Two curb cuts or vehicle access points shall be permitted on the River Road street frontage.
+One curb cut or vehicle access point shall be permitted on the Watchung Avenue frontage. - D.2.
 Building entrances shall connect to public sidewalks and shall not use connections with automotive circulation routes for pedestrian connections.